 - This course focuses on writing and research skills required for successful completion of college-level studies.
 The course will promote development and improvement of research and writing skills that can be applied to students’ chosen programs of study.

 - MGMT1004 Foundations of Sport and Recreation

-- Students will review the history of sport, recreation, and leisure time activities in Canada.
-Students will progress towards a group presentation of an overview of the development of national bodies, professional governing societies and regulatory agencies of sport, recreation and fitness.
+- Students review the history of sport, recreation, and leisure time activities in Canada.
+Students progress towards a group presentation of an overview of the development of national bodies, professional governing societies and regulatory agencies of sport, and recreation and fitness.

 - ANAT1000 Human Anatomy and Physiology